indirect/devise-unpwn/README.md

       pwned_password: "has previously appeared in a data breach and should never be used.
 If you've ever used it anywhere before, change it immediately!"
 ```

-You can optionally warn existing users when they sign in if they are using a password from the PwnedPasswords dataset.
+You can optionally warn existing users when they sign in if they are using a password from the HaveIBeenPwned dataset.
 The default message is:

 ```
 Your password has previously appeared in a data breach and should never be used.
 We strongly recommend you change your password.